Pyeskyhigh/DACP/README.md

 **Command Details:**

-* Add Exchange:
+* Add Exchange: <br />
-    Params = Exchange name, API key, OTHER INFO TO ACCESS ACCOUNT.
+   Params = Exchange name, API key, OTHER INFO TO ACCESS ACCOUNT. <br />
    Return = confirmation of adding exchange or error.

-* Get All Exchanges:
+* Get All Exchanges: <br />
    Return = JSON of all exchanges (hyperlink to Design of master dataset)

-* Remove exchange:
+* Remove exchange: <br />
-    Params: Exchange name.
+    Params: Exchange name. <br />
     Return: Message confirming the change.

-* Clear all list: Clears the dataset of all exchanges to start from scratch.
+* Clear all list: Clears the dataset of all exchanges to start from scratch. <br />
     Return: confirmation message.